luis5tb/luis5tb.github.io/_posts/2024-10-21-openshift-ai-validated-pattern.md

 ---
-title: "OpenShift AI Validated Pattern: RAG demo"
+title: "Automating RAG Deployment with OpenShift AI and Validated Patterns"
-date: "2024-10-18"
+date: "2024-10-21"
 categories: AI
 layout: post
 ---

-# Automating RAG Deployment with OpenShift AI and Validated Patterns

 Creating demos that are easily reproduced is key for collaboration and knowledge sharing.
 This blog post covers the steps followed to create automations, in a GitOps fashion, to deploy a Retrieval-Augmented Generation (RAG) demo on top of OpenShift, including the OpenShift AI infrastructure and its dependencies.